-Michelle Money Thanks Fans For Their Prayers For Brielle, ‘They Have Made A World Of Difference’
+Michelle Money Thanks Fans For Their Prayers For Brielle: ‘They Have Made A World Of Difference’

 Last night was so scary.
 Brain pressure is up.
 Considering other options since it can’t be managed with what we are currently doing.
 However, once I posted to my story asking you to pray, her numbers went down lower and have maintained since then.
 I believe in the power of prayer.
 Today is a big day.
 One week since accident.
 If we can’t see a turn for the better today we have to consider a different option and they are not what we want to be doing.
 It’s Sunday.
 However you choose to spend your day, I would please ask that at 4pm MST, you will stop and pray with my family and me.
 It would also be amazing if you could just pray all day.
 Sorry for the emotional video I just don’t know what else to do and I’m alone in here and need support. #prayforbrie

-The Bachelor in Paradise star thanked everybody for taking the time to send love and light for her girl and she admitted that it had been an emotional day.
-Brie’s numbers had been in a pretty good place for the four hours prior to Michelle’s update later in the day and it looked like that continued for the most part through the rest of her time with Brie in the ICU on Sunday.
+Michelle thanked everybody for taking the time to send love and light for her girl and she admitted that it had been an emotional day.
+Brie’s numbers had been in a pretty good place for the four hours prior to Michelle’s update later in the day, and it looked like that continued for the most part during the rest of her time with Brie in the ICU on Sunday.

 Sunday evening, Michelle shared a video reflecting on the fact it had been exactly one week since her neighbors had found Brie and called 911.
 She said that while there had been a lot of hard things happening over the course of the week, she was eternally grateful for the good things that have happened.

-“Truly, last night was so scary and the second the prayers started coming in, you guys, it has made a world of difference,” Michelle said, expressing that she is eternally grateful.
+“Truly, last night was so scary and the second the prayers started coming in, you guys, it has made a world of difference,” Michelle said.

 Michelle added that she has been feeling a great deal of peace and comfort since that afternoon prayer session.
 Brie is not out of the woods yet by any means, but Michelle says she is feeling more confident, calm, and secure now.
-After her series of updates, the Bachelor in Paradise then headed home to rest up for another day with Brie on Monday.
+After her series of updates, she then headed home to rest up for another day with Brie on Monday.